Center for Dental Innovation

 When the WVU School of Dentistry innovation center opened, it was the only center of its kind on the east coast and one of just three in existence.

 Take a Tour

-“The students really get to experience all these different materials independently and get to make up their minds about what they really like, what handles best in their hands, what works for their patients,” Dr. Lauren Yura, center director, explained.
+“The students really get to experience all these different materials independently and get to make up their minds about what they really like, what handles best in their hands, what works for their patients,” Dr. Lauren Godwin, the center's first director, explained.
 “So, when they graduate, they’re better practitioners, they’re better clinicians and they’re going to serve their patients with more expertise.”